 - Contact with an energized source, including bare wires, faulty tools, and defective equipment.

 - Improper use of extension cords or flexible cords.

-EC Mag, the online magazine for electrical contractors cited statistics that 143 construction workers a year died from electrocution injuries, and 30,000 nonfatal accidents occurring annually.
+EC Mag, the online magazine for electrical contractors cited statistics that 143 construction workers a year die from electrocution injuries, and 30,000 nonfatal accidents occur annually.

 If your loved one was injured in an electrocution accident at home, call our office at 404-400-4000.
 Your homeowner’s insurance should cover the damage, but as in any insurance interaction, it’s better to have legal advice.
 Do NOT make a recorded call with any insurance representative or attorney until you talk to us.

-In addition, there may be a defective piece of equipment or third party who was negligent and cause the accident.
+In addition, there may be a defective piece of equipment or a third party who was negligent and caused the accident.
 We have private investigators and accident experts who can take a look at your case.